SEP, MSW, LICSW she/her

 And various other general issues such as...

-depression, anxiety, life purpose, self esteem, life transitions, chronic pain, loss/grief, sexual health
+depression, anxiety, purpose, self esteem, life transitions, chronic pain, loss/grief, sexual health